Features

 Road builders are increasingly under pressure to lower their carbon footprint.
 This is important considering that cement, a key input material in road construction, contributes one tonne of carbon for every tonne of cement produced.

-Reduction of carbon emission can be achieved by use of alternative road construction materials such as crushed concrete – a recycled material – which can generate enormous savings in energy and production costs.
+Reduction of carbon emission can be achieved by the use of alternative road construction materials such as crushed concrete – a recycled material – which can generate enormous savings in energy and production costs.

-Sustainability can also be reached through the use of eco friendly concrete, which cuts the usage of Portland cement in road construction.
+Sustainability can also be reached through the use of eco-friendly concrete, which cuts the usage of Portland cement in road construction.

 Besides, the use of recycled materials components, which are produced from industrial wastes, can lower greenhouse gas emissions while cutting costs.